Energy Employees Occupational Illness Compensation Program

-The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) was passed by Congress in 2000 and is designed to compensate individuals who worked in nuclear weapons production and as a result of occupational exposures contracted certain illnesses.
+The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) was passed by the United States Congress in 2000 and is designed to compensate individuals who worked in nuclear weapons production, and as a result of occupational exposure, contracted certain illnesses.
 EEOICPA was signed into law by President Bill Clinton on October 30, 2000.

 Executive Order 13179

 Executive Order 13179 states the following: